 - Supply a clear analysis of human development in the country or region.
 Investigate the root causes of constraints on human development.
 Track development gaps and their impact on population groups, especially the vulnerable.
 Incorporate analysis highlighting the advances achieved in human development.

 - Examine the report’s theme.
 Establish a strong conceptual framework for scrutiny of the report’s theme through a human development lens.
 This might include a description of the links of the theme with human development, national or regional development priorities, past and current development policies and, wherever possible, other areas of development such as socio-economic development, development in education, political development, gender equality, health care and so on.
 Introduce updated national or regional indicators of development, including the Human Development Index.
-The analysis of these indicators should have a significant, independent place within the report, but should also be integral to the presentation of the theme and the related issues.
+The analysis of these indicators should have a significant, independent place within the report, but could also be integral to the presentation of the theme and the related issues.
 Discuss the method of calculating the main indicators and note any data or conceptual difficulties.

 - Focus the analysis on past and current government policies in the area of the theme.
 Through interviews, surveys, opinion polls, perception studies, focus groups and so on, capture the voices of a broad spectrum of people, including people in population segments that are affected negatively by current policies or the lack of clear policies in the area of the theme or that may be positively affected by reforms in these policies.
 (See below, under “hand the text over to the designer”.)
 Articulate, dissect and diagnose viable alternative policy approaches and solutions.
 Include any reasoned views that may contrast with widely held opinions.
 This can add weight and credibility to the analysis and may lead to innovations in thinking.